Skip to main content

 • graphics

-The graphics of "South Park: The Stick of Truth" are widely praised for their faithful recreation of the show's distinctive art style, making players feel as though they are participating in an episode.
-While the visuals are charming and capture the essence of South Park, some users noted issues such as a 30fps cap and occasional graphical glitches.
-Overall, the graphics effectively enhance the game's humor and storytelling, appealing particularly to fans of the series.
+The graphics of "South Park: The Stick of Truth" are widely praised for their faithful recreation of the show's distinctive art style, making players feel as though they are participating in an actual episode.
+The visuals are characterized by a charming, paper-cutout aesthetic that aligns perfectly with the series, although some users noted occasional graphical glitches and a lack of advanced settings.
+Overall, the graphics contribute significantly to the game's immersive experience, enhancing its humor and storytelling.

 • “The graphics are spot-on, making it feel just like the show.”

-• “The graphics feel like they were ripped from the show, but that means that they aren't the best graphics and look really bad.”
+• “The graphics feel like they were ripped from the show, but that means they aren't the best graphics and look really bad.
+That's no problem unless you have not seen the TV show or the movie.”

 • replayability